Skip to main content

 A campaign is losing at least 30% of search impression share to rank rather than budget.
 Either bids, ad relevance, or quality is the problem.
 The campaign also needs to be spending meaningfully before this alert fires, so dormant campaigns do not generate noise.

 Default formula.
-Search rank lost impression share is at least 30%, AND 14 day spend is at least 50% of what 14 days at the campaign's 30 day average daily spend would be.
-Absolute floor: 14 day spend at least $50.
+Search rank lost impression share is at least 30%, AND spend over the last 14 days is at least 50% of what the campaign would spend in 14 days at its average daily spend from the last 30 days.
+Absolute floor: spend over the last 14 days is at least $50.

 Campaign not spending its budget